ejmastnak/ejmastnak.com/content/tutorials/vim-latex/intro/index.md

 ### Shut up and show me results

-As concrete evidence that the techniques in this tutorial work in practice, here are [1500+ pages of typeset physics notes]({{< relref "/notes/fmf/fmf" >}}) from my undergraduate studies, most of them written during university lecture in real time (although grammar and style were improved later).
+As concrete evidence that the techniques in this tutorial work, here are [1500+ pages of typeset physics notes]({{< relref "/notes/fmf/fmf" >}}) from my undergraduate studies, most of them written during university lecture in real time (although grammar and style were improved later).
 Here are some examples of what these notes look like:

 {{< vim-latex/carousel items="1" height="108" unit="%" duration="7000" >}}